cslhb/FS-ADAPT/README.md

 # Keras FS-ADAPT Implementation

-This project implements the FS-ADAPT as described in "Few-Shot Time-Series Anomaly Detection with Unsupervised Domain Adaptation" by Hongbo Li.
+This project implements the FS-ADAPT.

 ### Deprecation notice
 This is a basic implementation of the model.
 The whole code will be published after this paper is accepted.